 The 17th Amendment additionally distorted the balance between the states and the federal government by clearing the way for federal judges with a limited view of the 10th Amendment.

 There are many groups today and political leaders that are concerned about the growth of the federal government and concentration of power in Washington.
-Senator Mike Lee, Senator Ted Cruz and Governor Rick Perry are among the elected leaders who believe repeal of the Seventeenth Amendment.
+Senator Mike Lee, Senator Ted Cruz and Governor Rick Perry are among the elected leaders who believe repeal of the Seventeenth Amendment would benefit the country.
 Author and radio host Mark Levin supports the idea in his best-selling book, The Liberty Amendments.
 For more on the efforts at repeal of the 17th Amendment see The Campaign to Restore Federalism and The Cato Institute.

 1For perhaps the best study of the history of the Senate selection process, the constitutional background and the effects of the Seventeenth Amendment, see Ulysses at the Mast: Democracy, Federalism, and the Sirens’ Song of the Seventeenth Amendment, by Jay S. Bybee.